PVC Roofing Repair, Install & Replacement Services

 Disadvantages Of PVC Roofing

 No roofing material is perfect, and PVC is no exception.
 It does have a few small disadvantages.
 For instance, PVC is weak to extremely low temperatures.
 The lowest recommended temperature for safe foot traffic on PVC roofs is 50 degrees Fahrenheit.
 While this is less of a concern if you don’t intend to go walking around on your roof much—we find most of our customers don’t—it is worth noting.
+Traffic on the roof is something to watch out for if you are trying not to void your roof warranty.

 Some PVC roofing installation techniques, notably mechanically attached systems, also come with higher installation costs than some commercial roofing options.
 However, this initial cost usually balances out thanks to low maintenance costs over this roofing material’s lengthy lifespan.